BitcoinAndLightningLayerSpecs/lsp/channel-request.md

 - `POST /lsp/channels/{id}/refund` allows a user to claim the refund with a Lightning invoice or an onchain address.
 - `GET /lsp/channels/{id}/refund` shows the refund state and available amount.

+#### Client flow

+1. Pull `GET /lsp/channels/{id}/refund` to receive the information if a refund is available and what amounts.
+Amounts can differ depending on the payout method.
+2. Call `POST /lsp/channels/{id}/refund` to instruct the LSP to issue a refund.
+The endpoint either takes a lightning invoice or a onchain_address.
+3. Client can watch the progress of the payout by pulling `GET /lsp/channels/{id}/refund`.

 ### jit_channels

 The feature `jit_channels` adds the ability to to register a node and receive a route hint to add the channel Just-In-Time.

+Todo: More information needed from Breez.

+#### Client flow

+1. Client creates an order by calling `POST /lsp/channels`.
+2. Client registers their node by calling ``POST /lsp/channels/{id}/jit`.
+3. Client uses the route hint provided to issue invoices.
+4. The LSP opens a channel just in time as soon as their is an incoming channel.

 ### onchain_payments